 Conclusion

-There is no right or wrong answer when picking t-shirt lettering sizes for your designs.
+There is no right or wrong answer when picking the right font size for T Shirts.
 It all depends on the design that you have in mind and what looks good when you consider the overall composition of the shirt.

 Now that you have a better understanding of what you’ll need to think about when choosing lettering for your designs, you’ll be able to choose lettering styles and sizes that work for you, your products, and your business as a whole.